Top-rated local movers that handle Chicago to Omaha moves

 - Omaha’s population is about 82% less than Chicago.

-- Omaha's public transportation has a score of 5 out of 10 versus Chicago's higher score of 9.
+- Omaha’s public transportation score of 5 out of 10 is lower than Chicago’s score of 9.

 - Omaha is less walkable than Chicago with a score of 48 out of 100 vs Chicago’s 77 out of 100.

-- Omaha has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Omaha has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Omaha’s crime rate is higher than Chicago with a score of 45.72 compared to Chicago’s 35.19.
 This means that Omaha neighborhoods are safer than 45.72% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.